grannycart/grannycart.github.io/mailing-list.md

 # The single most important thing you can do to support creative work you enjoy.
 (No, it's not give them money.)

-OK, actually, before I tell you the most _important_ thing you can do, if you were only going to do _one_ thing to support someone's creative work, maybe think about throwing some money their way.
+OK, actually, before I tell you the most _important_ thing you can do, if you were only going to do _one_ thing to support someone's creative work, maybe you should indeed think about throwing some money their way.
 I recommend buying a t-shirt, especially for bands.
 Seeing a band live is good, but a huge portion of your ticket money goes to the venue and those venues are often on a spectrum of corruption from corporate monsters to low-level mobsters.
 When you buy a t-shirt, the band makes a huge profit and pockets nearly all the money.
 And when you wear it, you not only show you are a part of some obscure-music-loving-knowledge tribe, but you're also doing some free advertising for the band.
 It's win-win-win, and schilling for a band you like carries no shame these days considering how hard it is to make money in music.

 Buying t-shirts is good for creative work.
-But there is one thing you can do that's actually more important and requires no money from you and nearly no effort:

-Get on the mailing list.
+But there is one thing you can do that's actually more important and requires no money from you and nearly no effort: _Get on the mailing list_.

-For all its ubiquitous dullness, and despite the domination of gmail, unlike virtually all other social networks, email is not controlled by any individual corporate overlord.
+For all its ubiquitous dullness, and despite the domination of gmail, unlike virtually all other social networks email is not controlled by any individual corporate overlord.
 It's the original social network, and as more decades pass where we have watched various platforms wax and wane and often dwindle out of sight, email perennially persists, and remains strong.
 And now creative creators are finally realizing the power having an email list gives them: it is a quantifiable representation of their fanbase that _they_ control.

 With an email list a writer, band, artist, or puppet-maker can communicate with their fans directly, and more importantly will _always_ be able to communicate with them no matter what corporate platform they are forced to use to publish their work, and regardless of whether than platform gains or loses users.